Why Teams Defer The Coin Toss In Football

 Here is how the process goes for those who haven’t been at midfield for the coin toss.

-First, both teams will shake hands and introduce themselves to one another.
-In the NFL, we can often see players dapping each other up and giving a small hug.
+First, both team captains will shake hands and introduce themselves to one another.
+In the NFL, we can often see players handshaking and giving a small hug.

 This is strictly for sportsmanship and ensures the captains on the field can control the game if anything gets out of hand.
 The captains are responsible for controlling and keeping their players disciplined like a general would in the military.